c1inares/Terror_Latin_America/Terror_Latin_America.md

 ![](Terror_Latin_America_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-It appears Death Squad was equally active in both Central American countries and they continuously used the same types of attacks.
+It appears Death Squad was equally active in both countries, continuously using the same types of attacks.
-Left-Wing Terrorist and Left-Wing Guerrillas both used different attacks based on the country.
-However despite being 2 separate groups they \[L-W Guerrillas & L-W Terrorist\] use similar attacks in the same country.
-I believe this is due to the different environments, groups would commit attacks that would have a bigger impact in the country and among the people.
-FMLN is hard to discuss considering there’s great discrepancis in the number of attacks.
+However, Left-Wing Terrorist and Left-Wing Guerrillas both used different attacks depending on the country.
+Despite being 2 separate groups, they (L-W Guerrillas & L-W Terrorist) used similar attacks in the same country.
+I believe this is due to the different environments-groups likely tailored their attacks to have a stronger impact on local population.

+The FMLN is hard to discuss considering there’s great discrepancies in the number of attacks.

 ### Distribution of Weapon Types Used in Guatemala